Welcome to the Kaspar Lab!

 Exploring Microbial Interactions within the Human Oral Cavity

 Microbes exist within complex communities, often referred to as a microbiome.
 The human oral microbiome contains over 700+ species living within different niches of the oral cavity.
 One of those niches are supragingival biofilms, or microbial biofilms attached to the exposed surfaces of teeth.
-While several species that live in these communities can promote the host’s oral health, others, such as Streptococcus mutans, convert dietary carbohydrates such as sucrose into an acid that can erode the tooth’s enamel causing tooth decay.
+While several species that live in these communities can promote the host’s oral health, others, such as Streptococcus mutans, convert dietary carbohydrates into acid within biofilm structures that can erode the tooth’s enamel causing tooth decay.

 Top: Left → Right